-Fig. 8.
-S-curves of the cascade at $20 m s^{-1},\, AOA$ -6° and different oscillation frequencies in figure 8a.
-Whilst at higher frequencies the stability curves match well, at lower frequencies there is a strong influence from the ± 2 blades, causing the strong second harmonic of the stability curve over the IBPA according to equation 2.
-The limitation of the AIC approach here is that it was derived for an infinite blade cascade as described in subsection 2.4, but our cascade consists of only 5 blades.
+The AIC approach measurement was then performed using the same parameters and evaluated from the force responses measured on all five blades.
+The results are shown as lines in Fig. 8a.
+Whilst at higher frequencies the stability curves match well, at lower frequencies there is a strong influence from the $\pm 2$ blades, causing the strong second harmonic of the stability curve over the IBPA according to equation (2).
+The limitation of the AIC approach here is that it was derived for an infinite blade cascade as described in Subsection 2.4, but our cascade consists of only 5 blades.
 Thus, blade -2 has no neighbour on its underside, resulting in flow separation under the blade even at small AOA.
 The moment variations measured at blade -2 are then dominated by the separated flow and not by the oscillation of blade 0.
-As it is known that the influence of the oscillating blade 0 on the blades further down the cascade decreases rapidly [38], we tried to evaluate the stability curves with the AIC approach considering only blade 0 and its direct neighbours, blades ± 1 .
-The results are shown in figure 8b and we see that the AIC results agree with the TWM results even at low frequencies.
-The small differences may be due either to neglecting the effect of blades ± 2 .
+As it is known that the influence of the oscillating blade 0 on the blades further down the cascade decreases rapidly [38], we tried to evaluate the stability curves with the AIC approach considering only blade 0 and its direct neighbours, blades $\pm 1$ .
+The results are shown in Fig. 8b and we see that the AIC results agree with the TWM results even at low frequencies.
+The small differences may be due either to neglecting the effect of blades $\pm 2$ .